 Global problems: which should we address?

 Global poverty, climate change, the superbug, and AI misuse are a small sample of the biggest issues facing humanity.
 But there’s not much use in solving global poverty if the Earth stops being able to sustain life.
-Before tackling any human-specific problem, there is a more fundamental issue that all other issues need to comply with.
+In the long-term, in addition to tackling human-specific problems, there is a more fundamental issue that all other initiatives need to comply with.

 Simply put, the Earth produces a fixed amount of resources annually that we can work with, called biocapacity.
 In the same way that overdrawing funds from the bank results in a financial crisis, we need to ensure that we don’t overdraw the Earth’s capacity to sustain life while solving problems.
 To do this, we need to determine our environmental budget.